ivnvxd/pyquest/markdown/10_concurrency.md

 Deadlocks can be prevented by breaking one or more of the above conditions.
 For example, using timeouts, resource preemption, or avoiding circular waits can help prevent deadlocks.

-### 6. Parallelism <a id="parallelism"></a>
+## 6. Parallelism <a id="parallelism"></a>

-Parallelism is a programming technique that allows multiple tasks to be executed simultaneously.
+_Parallelism_ is a programming technique that allows multiple tasks to be executed simultaneously.
 It can be achieved using multiple processes, threads, or asynchronous operations.
 Parallelism is particularly useful for CPU-bound tasks that can be divided into smaller sub-tasks and executed concurrently, taking advantage of multi-core processors to improve performance.

-##### Parallelism vs Concurrency <a id="parallelism-vs-concurrency"></a>
+### Parallelism vs Concurrency <a id="parallelism-vs-concurrency"></a>

+Parallelism is often confused with concurrency, but they are different concepts.
+Parallelism refers to the simultaneous execution of multiple tasks, while concurrency refers to the ability of a system to handle multiple tasks at the same time, regardless of whether they are executed simultaneously.

+The terms _concurrency_ and _parallelism_ are often used interchangeably, but they have distinct meanings:

 - **Concurrency**: Concurrency is the ability of an application to be decomposed into smaller units of work that can be executed out of order or in partial order.
 It is about dealing with lots of things at once.
 Concurrency is often used to improve the responsiveness of an application and to handle multiple tasks simultaneously.
 - **Parallelism**: Parallelism is the ability of an application to execute multiple tasks simultaneously.
 It is about doing lots of things at once.
 Parallelism is often used to improve the performance of an application by taking advantage of multi-core processors to execute tasks concurrently.

 In Python, parallelism can be achieved using the `multiprocessing` module for CPU-bound tasks and the `asyncio` module for IO-bound tasks.
+The `threading` module can also be used for parallelism, but due to the Global Interpreter Lock (GIL), it is less effective for CPU-bound tasks.